maxadamo/dns-checker/README.md

 In this case I am also checking for Consul, and I check the existance of one local record called `dumb-record.dumb.zone` in the DNS and one record called `consul.service.domain.org` in Consul.

-It is not sensible to check for a record on a forwarded zone, because there can be a problem in the network, or in he SOA of the other domain and we don't want to bring our DNS down if something else is broken.
+It is not sensible to check for a record on a forwarded zone, because there can be a problem elsewhere (in the network, or in he SOA of the other domain) and we don't want to bring our DNS down if something else is broken.

+You can choose any user and group:

 ```systemd
 #